conan-io/docs/reference/commands/consumer/info.rst

 Integration systems.
 More precisely, it has the :command:`--build-order, -bo` option, that will produce a machine-readable output with an ordered list of package references, in the order they should be built.
-E.g., let's assume that we have a project that depends on Boost and Poco, which in turn depends on OpenSSL and ZLib transitively.
+E.g., let's assume that we have a project that depends on Boost and Poco, which in turn depends on OpenSSL and zlib transitively.
 So we can query our project with a reference that has changed (most likely due to a git push on that package):

 .. code-block:: bash